 More about Walking in the Light

-Jesus constantly shined the light of God’s truth into people’s hearts in His time.
+Jesus constantly shined the light of God’s truth into people’s hearts.
 Some responded by allowing it to illuminate their hearts and to see Him as God and themselves as sinners in need of a Savior.
 Others, like the religious leaders, responded in anger and eventually crucified Him rather than allowing their hearts to be exposed.

 Closing Thoughts: